hvlds/kurve/README.md

 [Ben Lorenz](https://github.com/bnlrnz) and inside of the project are still traces of the C code programmed by them as an example of the functionality of OpenGL and GLFW.

-All future release (starting from v0.2-alpha) are developed and maintained by Hernán Valdés and licensed under the MIT License.

 # Screenshots